About the Project

 This will be the first project to explore the full and growing field of artisanal production and consumption in Australia.

-Artisanal practices have taken on new and more diverse characteristics as the local has become an important site of action during the pandemic, directly linked to supply chain impacts, global mobilities (or their absence), and the need to be more attentive to how and where we shop and produce.
+Artisanal practices have taken on new and more diverse characteristics as the local has become an important site of action during and after the COVID-19 pandemic, directly linked to supply chain impacts, global mobilities (or their absence), and the need to be more attentive to how and where we shop and produce.
 However, the issue of affordability continues to haunt the contemporary artisanal sector, with the higher cost of the artisanal raising ongoing questions about equality and access.
 Who is able to ‘turn to the local’ (either as a producer or consumer), and what does this mean for the sustainability and growth of local artisanal production?

 The research will consist of three primary activities:

 - analysis of media and cultural discourses, and government, social enterprise and NGO policy initiatives;

 These methods will allow us to go beyond analysis of individual production or consumption sectors to investigate the broader ecosystems in which local production and consumption occur, thereby revealing the intersections and opportunities of artisanal and small-scale production as a broader field.
 By offering an integrated analysis of the interaction between artisanal production sectors, producers, consumers, and media and marketing texts, this project will explore the discourses and practices shaping local artisanal economies and identify new ways in which markets for the artisanal can be sustainably realised and grown.